hhandika/uce-master-race/README.md

 Currently, UCEMR only supports Linux and MacOS.
 Windows users can run it using <a href= 'https://docs.microsoft.com/en-us/windows/wsl/install-win10'>Windows Subsystem for Linux (WSL)</a>.

 ### The Easiest Way
 To run UCMR, you only need a binary file.
-They are available for Linux and Intel-based MacOS for download: https://github.com/hhandika/uce-master-race/releases.
-Download the latest version and run it like other command line applications using your terminal console.
+It is available for Linux and Intel-based MacOS for download: https://github.com/hhandika/uce-master-race/releases.
+Download the latest version and run it like other command line applications using your terminal.

 ### A Little Adventure (Compiling from the Source Code)